zokwezo/sango/src/lib/lexicon/README.md

 high and mid vowel pitch were represented in writing with circumflex and diaeresis, respectively).
 Also, in retrospect, it is important to distinguishing between open (Ɛ and Ɔ) and close (E and O) vowel height, and to encode these in writing to assist nonnative speakers and to support text-to-speech.
-Consequently, I have since manually restored these in consultation with the two published references below, but responsibility for any errata rests entirely with me.
+Consequently, I have since manually restored these in consultation with the three published references below, but responsibility for any errata rests entirely with me.

 Please email me (Dan Weston <westondan@zokwezo.net>) if you: